IgorDuganets1/homework/Lesson6/ReadMe.md

 # class jiraTestPage

-This class designed for testing JIRA issue tracking software.
+This class designed for automated testing JIRA issue tracking software.
 Every opened page is realized in the separate class.
 Every action on a page is realized as appropriate method.
 Logical connection between web-application’s pages is provided by the instance of current class.
 This instance is an object of manipulation in the subsequent class

 ### *Order of classes:*